AnnikaV9/lowbar/README.md

 ```python3
 bar.update_smooth(40)
 ```
 ***Note:** `update_smooth()` will add a 5 ms delay to every percentage increment, which may cause your program to become slow if you call lowbar multiple different times.
 A full bar will take half a second to fill up.
-If you value your program's speed, it's best to stick with `update()`*
+If you value your program's speed, it's best to stick with `update()`.
+See issue [#5](https://github.com/AnnikaV9/lowbar/issues/5)*

 <br />